Module 2

 Consequence 3A: The Framework +3

-Elena presents the governance framework.
-Fiona listens, initially resistant, then shifts.
+Elena presents the framework.
+Fiona starts resistant, then shifts.

 Fiona

-You want me to go on a call with the FT and say we've been using AI without disclosure for 11 months?
+You want me to tell the FT we used AI without disclosure for 11 months?

 Elena

-I want you to go on the call and say we identified a gap, we've built a framework, and we're implementing it.
+Tell her we found a gap, built a framework, and we're shipping it.
 The story is the framework, not the gap.

 Niamh

-Fiona, I need to add something.
-If the Central Bank opens an investigation — and I think there's a 60% chance they do, based on the chatbot complaint — the first thing they'll ask is what we did when we found out.
-If we can show a comprehensive governance framework adopted within 72 hours of identification, that's the difference between a warning letter and a formal investigation.
+If the Central Bank opens an investigation — 60% chance, given Acheson's complaint — their first question is what we did on day one.
+A governance framework adopted within 72 hours is the difference between a warning letter and a formal investigation.

 Fiona (long pause)